-- InformationThese text fields are used to report information and cannot be editedText Fieldsby the user.
-Information text fields are surrounded with a singlepixel border - Editable TextPlace the mouse cursor in the text field and click to insert a blinking insertion cursor.
+Information Text Fields These text fields are used to report information and cannot be edited by the user.
+Information text fields are surrounded with a single pixel border

+Editable Text Fields Place the mouse cursor in the text field and click to insert a blinking insertion cursor.
 Several techniques are available to accelerate text editing.
 Select a single word by double-clicking or the entire string by triple-clicking.
 Selected text is replaced by subsequent typing.
 The left and right arrow keys (on most systems) will move the insertion cursor.